-- Adding structure through the use of the Forever Fingerprints Adoption Ceremony provides a tool for birth and adoptive parents to proactively plan adoption day and find meaning in the midst of heart-wrenching goodbyes.
+- Adding structure through the use of the Forever Fingerprints Adoption Ceremony provides a tool for the families for the day of discharge.

 I heartily commend Parker Adventist Hospital's courage in their pioneering efforts as well as their confident belief in Rebecca Vahle's expertise and wisdom as their Adoption Liaison."